-Frost-proof outdoor faucets reduce the possibility of the line freezing and also prevent unsanitary water from contaminating your water system.
+Frost-proof outdoor faucets reduce the possibility of the line freezing.
+They also prevent unsanitary water from contaminating your water system.
 Installing a new outdoor faucet takes just a few hours and will give you peace of mind all winter long.
-These other fall to-dos are a little less work and a lot more fun.

 Change Your Furnace Filter

 Change your furnace filter to keep your furnace in good shape (twice a year if you have central air conditioning) — it’s easy.
 If you haven’t changed it in a while, make sure you install a fresh one before you turn your furnace on for the first time.